howerj/liblisp/liblisp.md

         *gc-off*           Option for gc, Turn off Garbage Collection permanently *eof*              End-Of-File marker
-        *args*             Command line options passed into the interpreter
+        *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name *have-math*        't if the math library is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise

 * \*seek-cur\*